Thermodynamics of Higher Order Entropy Corrected Schwarzschild-Beltrami-de Sitter Black Hole: Thermodynamical Analysis

 \section{Thermodynamical Analysis}

-Thermodynamics of Schwarzschild-Beltrami-de Sitter black hole has been discussed by the Ref. \cite{ha}.
+Thermodynamics of Schwarzschild-Beltrami-de Sitter black hole has been discussed in Ref. \cite{ha}.
 It has been argued that Bekenstein-Hawking area entropy $S_{0}=A/4$ is applicable because Schwarzschild-Beltrami-de Sitter black hole can be approximately considered as static space-time.
-It means that the time $t$ in the metric considered as a parameter rather than a dynamical variable.
+This consideration is based on discussion of Ref. \cite{hey} which states that entropy-area relation for black holes in stationary space-time is also applicable to dynamical black hole.
+Also, the time dependence of Schwarzschild-Beltrami-de Sitter metric is attributed to the existence of cosmological constant as Schwarzschild-Beltrami-de Sitter space-time converts to Schwarzschild (static) space-time when cosmological radius tends to infinity, i.e. cosmological constant tends to zero.
+According to the present standard model of cosmology, the relevant order of the cosmological constant is $10^{-52}$ in metric units, which of course can not influence the time independence of the metric of the original Schwarzschild space-time significantly.
+Therefore, the time $t$ in the metric can be considered as a parameter rather than a dynamical variable.
 Hence, we can use general relation for the horizon area of spherically symmetric and static four-dimensional black hole,

 where $i=1,2,3$ corresponding to three horizons.
 Hence, one can obtain,

 with $x_i=r_i/\sqrt{\sigma}$.
 So entropy $S_0$ in terms of $r_i$ reads,

 Then, the temperature is given by \cite{ha},